-The Nomination Committee recognises that the mix of skills, experience and diversity will change from time to time as Mirvac's business and environment changes.
+The Nomination Committee recognises that the mix of skills, experience and diversity will change from time to time as Mirvac's business and environment change.
 If a change to the Board is considered necessary, the Nomination Committee manages the process of reviewing and recommending preferred Director candidates to the Board.

 A key component of the Board renewal and selection process is ensuring succession plans are in place for Directors including the Chair and CEO/MD.
-The Nomination Committee ensures that succession plans are in place, taking into account the strategic priorities and direction of the Mirvac Group and what skills, experience and expertise are likely to be needed on the Board in the future.
+When reviewing and implementing succession plans, the Nomination Committee considers the strategic priorities and direction of the Group and what skills, experience and expertise are likely to be needed on the Board in the future.